kurta999/CustomKeyboard/README.md

 3. **UDS DID Reader & Writer** - Read and Write UDS DIDs over GUI, DIDs have to be defined in DidList.xml - DIDs also can be cached locally

 ### 2. For General development:
-1. **Command excutor** - Bind specific commands (cmds) to GUI buttons, which is then excuted on GUI button click - see more info below
+1. **Command excutor** - Bind specific commands (cmds) to GUI buttons with parameters support, which is then excuted on GUI button click - see more info below
 2. **StructParser** - Generate offsets of C structures and it's members
 3. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
 4. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application